LINGJIARONG/BaseCamJava/README.md

 * Interface

-** Allows users to control gimbal by giving specific angles
+1.Allows users to control gimbal by giving specific angles

-** Allows users to calibrate Gimbal by giving PID and parameters , pole...
+2.Allows users to calibrate Gimbal by giving PID and parameters , pole...

-** Allows to be automatic ( without humain intervention), need to be specified which mode (using a database of commands/some formulas  )
+3. Allows to be automatic ( without humain intervention), need to be specified which mode (using a database of commands/some formulas  )

-** Need to be calibred
+4. Need to be calibred

 * RESULT

-** Result will be plot and saved in src/result.txt for future usage.
+           Result will be plot and saved in src/result.txt for future usage.